pausin10/SMM-C/README.md

 # SMM-C

+#How start the program
-#To run the server: npm run backend:dev
+##To run the server: npm run backend:dev
-#To run the web: npm run frontend:dev
+##To run the web: npm run frontend:dev